PAA-NCIC/blitz/README.md

 [![Build Status](https://travis-ci.org/PAA-NCIC/blitz.svg?branch=master)](https://travis-ci.org/PAA-NCIC/blitz)

-# blitz
+# Blitz

-*blitz* is a cross platform library for deep learning computations.
+*Blitz* is a cross platform library for deep learning computations.
 It aims to provide simple, portable, and efficient interfaces for neural network developers.
 Unlike deep learning frameworks such as *Caffe*, *Torch*, and *Tensorflow*, it could be quickly deployed on different platforms separately.
 And thus users could fast instanitiate and extend neural network computations with high performance.

 ## Requirements